 From simple word processors to complex CRM systems, businesses are increasingly dependent on software.
-In fact, experts predict software spending in Australia will reach $12.7 billion by the end of 2018 and grow up to $14.2 billion in 2019.
+In fact, experts predict software spending in Australia will reach more billions in the coming years.

 Despite this, many companies don’t keep track of the software they maintain.
 This is largely because making a list of all the software employees have access to is tedious work, especially if they’re doing it manually.

 With the right asset plan, processes and tools your business can be at the forefront of this important management process.
 Failing to track your software assets or licence them properly, can lead to massive penalties, security and compliance risks.